Steiner taught that all myths are true,

 Odin quailed.
 To lose an eye!
 How dreadful.
 But Odin looked to the south and saw Muspellsheim, the place of fire.
 A terrible figure loomed there, Surt the fire giant, who hated the gods.
 And Odin looked to the north and saw Niflheim, the place of fog, which threatened to engulf the world in darkness.

-Odin All-Father ripped out his right eye, and he was filled with anguish.
+Odin All-Father ripped out one of his eyes, and he was filled with anguish.
 But he did not cry aloud.
 He dropped his eye into the well, where it lies still, gazing upward.
 Then Odin All-Father drank from the well, and he became wise.

 But Odin All-Father was not content.
 He sought yet more knowledge.
 He would read the ancient runes to learn their secrets.
 So Odin climbed up onto Yggdrasil, the World Tree, and he dug his sword into his side, and impaled himself.
 And for nine days and nine nights Odin All-Father hung from Yggdrasil, his sword in his side, until the runes became clear to him, and he gained the powers of sorcery.